UK car insurance with an EU Licence: a simple guide for EU drivers

 We’re a bit biased, but our car insurance is designed for people who’ve moved to the UK.
 That means:

-- We’ll apply your claim-free driving discount from another country so you can save up to 45% on your cover.
+• We’ll apply your claim-free driving discount from another country so you can save an average of £392* on your policy.